ck-zhang/px/docs/reference/model.md

 * Tied to `px.workspace.lock` hash, runtime, and platform.
 * Contains exactly the packages described by WL.
 * Member projects run against WE; per-project envs are ignored in that context.

+**Sandbox layer**

+* Optional containerized layer on top of a project/workspace env: base OS + resolved capabilities + env profile → sandbox image.
+* Configured via `[tool.px.sandbox]` (base, capabilities, inference rules).
+* Used by `px run --sandbox`, `px test --sandbox`, and `px pack image`; sandbox images are immutable, cacheable, and do not mutate manifests, locks, or envs.

 ## Self-consistency